 Good hair day by @coryhoffmanhair

 Ah, fantasy hair—as much as we love shades of pastel and neon, they’re the opposite of subtle when it comes to transitioning back to virgin hair.
 That’s why when it comes to growing fantasy shades out gracefully, Stenson recommends asking your colorist for a rooted look like ombre or balayage to soften any harsh grow-out lines.
-Stenson also suggests keeping your mane healthy during the growth process with a leave-in treatment like Biolage All In One Coconut Oil Infusion Leave-In Spray.
+Stenson also suggests keeping your mane healthy during the growth process with a leave-in treatment.

 Good hair day by @beeblondor